Guide to ChemAxon's Culture

 In a 'boss-less' organization it is important that teams have missions that they collaboratively create and maintain.
 The mission is important for both the team members and the stakeholders of the team in order to determine - what is, and what is not, in the domain of the team.
 These missions are available from Umbrella, our people and team directory.

 Every team is responsible for having the right team composition.
-The Scrum Master / Agile Coach owns the decisions related to team composition and can delegate them to the team if the group is mature enough.
+The Scrum Master / Team Coach owns the decisions related to team composition and can delegate them to the team if the group is mature enough.

 Moving between teams